Uvita Central Pacific Coast, Costa Rica Travel Guide

 Marino Ballena National Park safeguards marine ecosystems, including reefs and whale migration routes.
 Strict there are rules that apply against littering and disturbing wildlife.
 Minimize your environmental footprint by using reusable items like water bottles and shopping bags, disposing of trash properly.

 Many eco-lodges and tour operators in Uvita participate in sustainable tourism practices, often holding certifications like the Certification for Sustainable Tourism (CST).
 These businesses typically employ local staff, use green energy, and educate guests on responsible practices.
-Choose locally owned businesses.
+Choose businesses owned by locals.

 Support local artisans and participate in cultural events.
 Purchase handicrafts directly from local makers at markets.
 Learn a few basic Spanish phrases.
 Be polite and patient.
 Avoid loud behavior.
 Ask for permission before taking photos of people.